 - Keep your account numbers, credit card numbers, PIN (personal identification number), and passwords protected.
-Never keep your pin number with your ATM card or your credit card.
+Never keep your pin number with your debit card or your credit card.
 If your card is lost or stolen, you have just provided free access to your account.

 - Use caution when disclosing your social security number or account numbers to other persons over the telephone.

 - Keep your address and telephone number with us and other financial institutions current.
 If we detect unauthorized or fraudulent activity, we will attempt to immediately notify you.

 - Check your credit reports periodically, the three national credit bureaus allow you a free copy of your credit report.
 If you are denied credit or other benefits within the last 60 days, here are their numbers to order a copy of your credit report.

 Experian (888) EXPERIAN

 What to do if you lose your wallet or purse:

 - Cancel your credit cards immediately.
 Keep your credit card account numbers and their telephone numbers in a safe place so you will have all of your credit card information handy.
 Having to find all of your credit card telephone numbers and account numbers at this point would only add additional stress to your already stressful situation.

 - Call the three national credit bureaus and place a fraud alert on your name and social security number.
 This alert will notify any company checking your credit that your information was stolen and that they have to contact you by phone to authorize new credit.
 Here are the credit bureau fraud lines and the Social Security fraud line: